ThisProgrammerG/DirectoryTreeGenerator/README.md

 # DirectoryTreeGenerator

-Generate a directory tree where the script is run or pass a directory path in.
+Generate a directory tree with the current working directory or optionally pass in a different path.

 python main.py